globalseismology/avni/docs/README.md

 ## Start Here

-To begin, the user may want to look at these examples to begin to understand what tools are available in BurnMan and how values are calculated.
+To begin, the user may want to look at these examples to begin to understand what tools are available in REM3D and how values are calculated.
 Below is a suggested order of examples that begin by introducing each of the user inputs possible as well as each of the helpers involved with each example.